-Since 2016, powered by volunteers, we have trained with over 1,000 people in parts of the city with limited access to health and fitness facilities.
+Since 2016, we have trained with over 1,000 people in parts of the city with limited access to health and fitness facilities.

-Originally based at All Hallows Hall in Easton, in October 2021 we took on sole occupancy of a space in St Anne’s House run by Bricks – a social enterprise supporting local and creative communities in Bristol.
+In October 2021, we moved to a space in St Anne’s House run by Bricks – a social enterprise supporting local and creative communities in Bristol.

-We had always dreamed of designing a gym from scratch and now had the opportunity to do so.
+We have always dreamed of designing a gym from scratch, and now had the opportunity to do so.
 We began a unique, collaborative design process between our members, coaches, architects 2A1M, and experts in accessible, inclusive and community-engaged approaches to fitness.